sreenadh34/YouTube-clone/README.md

-# YouTube Clone
+# TubeCore

-YouTube Clone is a web application that replicates the core functionalities of YouTube, including video search, live chat, nested comments etc.
+TubeCore  is a web application that replicates the core functionalities of YouTube, including video search, live chat, nested comments etc.

 ## Features